Table of Contents

 • 3.
 Virtual Private Network (VPN)

-Free Wifi is great!
+Free Wi-Fi is great!
 Unfortunately, it comes with a substantial risk to your personal and financial information.
-Hackers like to “camp” in these unsecured networks to prey on unprotected users (trust me, we had this experience in Paris and will NEVER risk it again), so do everything you can to avoid falling victim to their schemes.
+Hackers like to “camp” in these unsecured networks at airports, coffee shops, hotels, etc. – to prey on unprotected users (trust me, we had this experience in Paris and will never risk it again after having to replace our credit card).
 We use NordVPN for our security and browsing safety, as well as to unlock censored websites.
-For a very affordable price and incredible ease of use, a VPN is a total no-brainer.
+For a very affordable price on all devices, a VPN is a total no-brainer.

 Virtual Private Network (VPN)